gannonh/chatgpt-pgvector/README.md

 # Domain-specific Chat GPT-3 Starter App

-Use this starter app to build your own ChatGPT style app, that cites its sources and is trained on specifc websites that you define.
-Check out the live demo to get a sense of how it works: https://astro-labs.app/docs
+Use this starter app to build your own ChatGPT style app trained on specific websites that you define (and cites its sources).
+Live demo: https://astro-labs.app/docs

 ## Overview